jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/subcloud-deployment-with-local-installation-4982449058d5.rst

 #.
 Subcloud ``Miniboot`` Installer

-    The Subcloud Local Install feature introduces a new kickstart ``post_miniboot_controller.cfg`` in a new controller group’s
+    The subcloud Local install feature uses a new kickstart ``miniboot.cfg`` .
-    ``miniboot_controller_ks.cfg`` kickstart bundle.
-This new kickstart
-    bundle is passed to ``Miniboot`` on the subcloud during the subcloud install.
+    This kickstart is passed to ``Miniboot`` on the subcloud during the subcloud install via the miniboot iso.

-    If there is a valid Prestaged Install Bundle then ``Miniboot`` will use it to perform a Local Install.
+    If there is a valid Prestaged OSTree repo then ``Miniboot`` will use it to perform a Local install.

-    If there is no valid Prestaged Install Bundle then ``Miniboot`` will default to the already supported Remote Install.
+    If there is no valid Prestaged OSTree repo then ``Miniboot`` will default to the already supported Remote install.

 #.  ``Miniboot`` Algorithm